-Solve InternApply for this job
+Solve Intern: Summer Application Deadline: March 31Apply for this job

 Location: Cambridge, MA

-Internship time frames generally line up with university semester schedules: spring, summer, and fall.
-This internship is paid at $15/hour.
-Solve is unable to provide visa sponsorship for international students, so intern applicants must be legally able to work in the US.
-No intern is entitled to a job at the conclusion of his/her internship experience.
+Internship time frames generally line up with university semester schedules: spring internship, summer internship, and fall internship.
+Interns are paid $15/hour.
+Regrettably, Solve is unable to provide sponsorship for international students, so intern applicants must be legally able to work in the US.
+Intern hours will not exceed 30 hours/week.

 To apply: Applicants should send a résumé and 1 page cover letter to email@example.com.Apply for this job